MarieLynneBlock/nanodegree_AI-product-management/README.md

   <img src="images/annotated-chest-xray.png" alt="healthy annotated-chest-xray example" width="500">
 </div>

-A labeled, healthy, chest x-ray image.
-Pay close attention to the two lungs and diaphragm (below the lungs).

 ###### What Does Pneumonia Look Like?
 This is a challenging task because it is not always clear when pneumonia symptoms are present or not in an image.
 As such, your system is not meant to be a replacement for a doctor, only to aid in quickly identifying healthy patients and surfacing potential cases of pneumonia.